maartenbreddels/flask-ipywidgets/README.md

 Experimental support for ipywidgets inside a flask server.
-See also https://github.com/pbugnion/ipywidgets_server for a standalone server.
+This package is based on https://github.com/pbugnion/ipywidgets_server which is a standalone server, created by Pascal Bugnion.

 Install:
 ```